vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/what-is-stored-in-a-region.md

 - whether concurrency checking is enabled
 - whether off-heap memory is used

-There are several groupings of RegionEntryFactory types including:
+There are several groupings of `RegionEntryFactory` types including:

-- VersionedThin — creates RegionEntry instances for Regions that have concurrency checking enabled and statistics disabled
+- `VersionedThin` — creates RegionEntry instances for Regions that have concurrency checking enabled and statistics disabled
-- VersionedStats — creates RegionEntry instances for Regions that have both concurrency checking and statistics enabled
+- `VersionedStats` — creates RegionEntry instances for Regions that have both concurrency checking and statistics enabled
-- VMThin — creates RegionEntry instances for Regions that have both concurrency checking and statistics disabled
+- `VMThin` — creates RegionEntry instances for Regions that have both concurrency checking and statistics disabled
-- VMStats — creates RegionEntry instances for Regions that have concurrency checking disabled and statistics enabled
+- `VMStats` — creates RegionEntry instances for Regions that have concurrency checking disabled and statistics enabled

-Each of these groupings includes several different RegionEntryFactory types.
-For example, the VersionedThin grouping includes:
+Each of these groupings includes several different `RegionEntryFactory` types.
+For example, the `VersionedThin` grouping includes:

-- VersionedThinRegionEntryHeapFactory — creates VersionedThinRegionEntryHeap* instances for Regions with basic configuration.
-See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinRegionEntryHeap.java#L41) for the RegionEntry types created by this RegionEntryFactory.
+- `VersionedThinRegionEntryHeapFactory` — creates `VersionedThinRegionEntryHeap`* instances for Regions with basic configuration.
+See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinRegionEntryHeap.java#L41) for the RegionEntry types created by this `RegionEntryFactory`.
-- VersionedThinLRURegionEntryHeapFactory — creates VersionedThinLRURegionEntryHeap* instances for Regions with LRU destroy eviction configured.
-See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinLRURegionEntryHeap.java#L41) for the RegionEntry types created by this RegionEntryFactory.
+- `VersionedThinLRURegionEntryHeapFactory` — creates `VersionedThinLRURegionEntryHeap`* instances for Regions with LRU destroy eviction configured.
+See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinLRURegionEntryHeap.java#L41) for the RegionEntry types created by this `RegionEntryFactory`.
-- VersionedThinDiskRegionEntryHeapFactory — creates VersionedThinDiskRegionEntryHeap* instances for Regions with persistence configured.
-See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinDiskRegionEntryHeap.java#L41) for the RegionEntry types created by this RegionEntryFactory.
+- `VersionedThinDiskRegionEntryHeapFactory` — creates `VersionedThinDiskRegionEntryHeap`* instances for Regions with persistence configured.
+See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinDiskRegionEntryHeap.java#L41) for the RegionEntry types created by this `RegionEntryFactory`.
-- VersionedThinDiskLRURegionEntryHeapFactory — creates VersionedThinDiskLRURegionEntryHeap* instances for Regions with LRU overflow eviction configured.
-See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinDiskLRURegionEntryHeap.java#L41) for the RegionEntry types created by this RegionEntryFactory.
+- `VersionedThinDiskLRURegionEntryHeapFactory` — creates `VersionedThinDiskLRURegionEntryHeap`* instances for Regions with LRU overflow eviction configured.
+See [createEntry](https://github.com/apache/geode/blob/681b5edb87f2a30593135145d6801a44c062b181/geode-core/src/main/java/org/apache/geode/internal/cache/entries/VersionedThinDiskLRURegionEntryHeap.java#L41) for the RegionEntry types created by this `RegionEntryFactory`.

-Off-heap versions of each of these VersionedThin factories also exist.
-In addition, each of these is duplicated for the VMStats, VMThin and VersionedStats RegionEntryFactory types.
-See [RegionEntryFactoryBuilder](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/region/entry/RegionEntryFactoryBuilder.java) for a complete list of the 32 different RegionEntryFactory types.
+Off-heap versions of each of these `VersionedThin` factories also exist.
+In addition, each of these is duplicated for the `VMStats`, `VMThin` and `VersionedStats` `RegionEntryFactory` types.
+See [RegionEntryFactoryBuilder](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/region/entry/RegionEntryFactoryBuilder.java) for a complete list of the 32 different `RegionEntryFactory` types.

 ### RegionEntry
 The base implementation of RegionEntry is called [AbstractRegionEntry](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/entries/AbstractRegionEntry.java).
 It has several direct abstract subclasses including: